Jerry Hairston Jr.: Performance-enhancing drugs controversy

 On December 13, 2007, he was cited in the Mitchell Report to the Commissioner of Baseball of an Independent Investigation Into the Illegal Use of Steroids and Other Performance Enhancing Substances by Players in Major League Baseball.

 Personal life

-Jerry's brother Scott is also a professional baseball player.
-Their father Jerry Hairston Sr. and grandfather Sam Hairston were also major league players, making him the first African American to be a third-generation major-leaguer.
-Hairston's heritage is also Mexican American on his mother's side.
-His uncle Johnny Hairston also played in the majors.
-Several other family members have also played in the minor leagues.
+Hairston is Black and Mexican.
+His family is descended from the slaves of the wealthy Scotch-Irish Hairston family that owned plantations throughout the United States South.

-He attended Naperville North High School in Naperville, Illinois and Southern Illinois University.
+Jerry's brother Scott Hairston is also a professional baseball player.
+Their father Jerry Hairston Sr., uncle Johnny Hairston, and grandfather Sam Hairston were also major league players.
+Several other members of his family played in the minors.
 Hairston became a Jehovah's Witness in July 2000.